 - Besides fishing, Ann loves baseball.
 She used to play softball before she devoted full-time to music.
 She seldom goes to baseball games anymore because she always yells herself hoarse.

-Randy McNutt notes in King Records of Cincinnati: that Ann Jones “once said that she started writing songs because so many were written for men singers.”
+McNutt notes in King Records of Cincinnati that Ann Jones “once said that she started writing songs because so many were written for men singers.”

 Robert K. Oermann, in his entry for Ann Jones in The Encyclopedia of Country Music – Compiled by the Staff of the Country Music Hall of Fame & Museum, observes that “much of her material was self-penned, making her one of country’s trailblazing female composers.”